mhpatel96/GitMarkdownGuide/Github guide.md

 ### Tracking all files

 Now that the salary file in the example is ignored, set all remaining files to be tracked and show status.
-Commands git add --all, git add -A or git add . (for the whole folder) will work.
+Commands "git add --all", "git add -A" or "git add ." (for the whole folder) will work.

 ![](./images/tracking_a_file.jpg)